eth-cscs/DLA-Future/misc/synchronization.md

 *Fig. 2 Legend for Figure 1, 3, 4.*

 ### Async Exceptions

-To ensure correct exception handling, the tile destructor sets the promise value if it was called during normal execution, while it sets a custom exception when it is called after an exception has been thrown.
+To ensure correct exception handling, the tile destructor sets the promise value if it was called during normal execution, otherwise it sets a custom exception when it is called after an exception has been thrown.
 In the latter case, the call to `get()` in the continuation will rethrow the exception, the promise will be destructed and the new future stored in the matrix will have an invalid shared state.
 Therefore the continuations in `operator()` and `read()` have to handle it.
-The tile destructor sets the promise value if it was called during normal execution, while it sets an exception when it is called after an exception has been thrown.
-If the future contains an exception the call to `get()` in the continuation will rethrow the exception, the promise will be destructed and the new future stored in the matrix will have an invalid shared state.
-Therefore the continuations in `operator()` and `read()` have to handle this case.

 ### Matrix View

 `MatrixView<const T>` can be handled in a simple way.
-On construction it only needs to call the `read()` method of the parent matrix to get a copy of the shared future, which is saved in the view and will be returned each time the view is used (`read()`).
-To release the view the `done()` method just clears the view shared future.
+On construction it only needs to call the `read()` method of the parent matrix to get a copy of the shared future, which is saved internally and it will be returned each time it is used (`read()`).
+To release the view, the `done()` method just clears the shared future of the view.

 Non constant `MatrixView<T>` requires a more complex handling mechanism.
 On construction the two futures (future and shared future) of the parent matrix are moved in the view and replaced by futures of the promises also stored in the view.
 This is important because

-- on one side, the matrix view becomes the natural continuation of the matrix in the exact point where we created it;
+- on one side, the matrix view becomes the natural continuation of the parent matrix in the exact point in the DAG where we created it;
-- on the other side it detaches the main DAG, allowing to schedule tasks in the sub-DAG, but keeping track of where the flow has to go when the matrix view will be marked as `done`/`doneWrite`.
+- on the other side it detaches the main DAG, allowing to schedule tasks in the sub-DAG, but keeping track of where the flow has to go when the matrix view will be marked as `done()`/`doneWrite()`.

 For what concerns the `operator()` and `read()`, the matrix view works exactly as the matrix.

-The new part comes when we have to deal with the extra features of the matrix view: `doneWrite` and `done`.
+The new part comes when we have to deal with the extra features of the matrix view: `doneWrite()` and `done()`.
 These methods are the ones that allows to go back to the normal flow that was detached on construction.

 We have to keep in mind two things:
 - we have to attach back two lines, future (RW) and shared future (R) in the parent matrix
-- with a call to `doneWrite`, the matrix view should be able to continue get the read-access, but at the same time also the parent matrix should be able to read in parallel (since no other changes can be made by the subDAG of the matrix view).
+- with a call to `doneWrite()`, the matrix view should be able to continue get the read-access, but at the same time also the parent matrix should be able to read in parallel (since no other changes can be made by the subDAG of the matrix view).

 In order to achieve this, there is a articulated machinery that allows to finely control this re-attachment to the normal flow.

-A call to `doneWrite` internally performs a `read()` operation, this will be the last shared future in the sub-DAG, and it will be the one that will be returned by any next call to `read` on the matrix view.
+A call to `doneWrite()` internally performs a `read()` operation, this will be the last shared future in the sub-DAG, and it will be the one that will be returned by any next call to `read()` on the matrix view.
 After that, a continuation task is executed on a copy of the shared future.
 This is a crucial point of the machinery.
 As soon as the `shared_future` is ready, this task will create a copy of the tile (const), that will be used to trigger the shared future of the parent matrix.
 This is what allows to have both the matrix view and the parent matrix to access in read-only mode the tile in parallel.
 Here there is the trick:
-- the Tile in the original shared future of the matrix view has internally a promise that triggers the future of the matrix view
+- the tile in the original shared future of the matrix view has internally a promise that triggers the future of the matrix view
-- the Tile copied, which just copies the reference and it does not copy any element, is given another promise that will set an ad-hoc temporary future.
+- the tile copied, which just copies the reference and it does not copy any element, is given another promise that will set an ad-hoc temporary future.

 This two tiles together provide a way to lock the future write accesses from the parent matrix.
-In fact, the synchronization taks that will attach back the future of the parent matrix, is triggered by both of them.
+In fact, the synchronization task that will attach back the future of the parent matrix, is triggered by both of them.
-So if the matrix view releases all shared futures, the mechanism has to wait that all the shared future of the parent matrix are released too, and viceversa.
+So if the matrix view releases all shared futures, the mechanism has to wait that all the shared futures of the parent matrix are released too, and viceversa.

 It should be noted that the `done()` method invokes `doneWrite()` if the tile is still in read-write mode, i.e. when `doneWrite()` hasn't be called yet.
 Figure 3 and 4 show how a non-constant matrix view works.

 ![Fig. 3 First example of the matrix view promise-future mechanism for a tile of the matrix object.
 ](figures/matrix_view_sync_1.png)\